SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

 Google's Gemini assisted with the development of this script.

+# Learning Objectives
+**Knowledge and Understanding:**

+- **Virtualization Techniques:** Students demonstrate a comprehensive understanding of various virtualization techniques, including virtual machines and containers.
+They can articulate their advantages and disadvantages in different scenarios.
+- **Technical Solution Selection:** Students can critically evaluate different virtualization technologies to choose the most suitable solution for a given problem.
+They can develop persuasive arguments to justify their choice based on technical factors, performance requirements, and cost-effectiveness.
+- **Container Creation and Management:** Students possess hands-on skills to create and manage containers using tools like Docker.
+They can build container images, run containers, and interact with them effectively.
+- **Orchestration Tools:** Students are familiar with popular orchestration tools such as Kubernetes and Docker Compose.
+They can explain their functionalities, compare their strengths and weaknesses, and make informed decisions about their use in specific contexts.
+- **Networking and Volumes:** Students have a solid grasp of networking concepts within containerized environments.
+They understand the role of volumes for persistent data storage and can configure networks and volumes appropriately.
+- **Load Balancing:** Students comprehend the purpose of load balancing and can explain its benefits in improving application performance, scalability, and fault tolerance.
+They can identify scenarios where load balancing is essential and recommend suitable solutions.

+**Skills and Abilities:**

+- **Problem-Solving:** Students can apply their knowledge of virtualization and containerization to solve real-world problems and optimize application performance.
+- **Technical Argumentation:** Students can effectively communicate technical concepts and justify their choices using sound reasoning and evidence.
+- **Hands-On Experience:** Students have practical experience with containerization tools and can demonstrate their ability to create and manage containers.
+- **Decision-Making:** Students can make informed decisions about the best virtualization technologies and orchestration tools for specific use cases.

 # Introduction
 Virtualization has revolutionized the way we think about computing resources.
 By creating virtual environments on physical hardware, we can efficiently allocate and manage resources, leading to improved scalability, flexibility, and cost-effectiveness.
 DevOps, on the other hand, is a cultural shift that emphasizes collaboration between development and operations teams to automate and streamline the software delivery process.